Ilia's Tinted Lip Balms Are Back — & Better Than Ever

-As we ease back into lower-face-half makeup — namely, lip color — tinted balms are the perfect way to add a hint of color without the high impact of say, a matte liquid lipstick.
+As we ease back into lower-face-half makeup — namely, lip colour — tinted balms are the perfect way to add a hint of colour without the high impact of say, a matte liquid lipstick.
 And we can't talk about tinted lip balms without mentioning clean beauty brand ILIA's game-changing formula that launched a decade ago.

 As of today, the beloved balm is back — and better than ever.
 Balmy Tint Hydrating Lip Balm has entered the chat with a new-and-improved formula featuring skincare-grade ingredients like rosehip seed oil and shea butter.
 It comes in eight juicy, buildable shades ranging from barely-there pink to just-bitten berry.
 Like you, it's ready to make a (safe) splash this summer – keep clicking to see how the shades looked on R29's very own beauty team.